Aleksandar Petrović (Sasha Petrović)

-Born in Paris in 1929, Sacha always considered himself cosmopolitan, not due to his Serbian origins, but from his ancestors’ close relationship and roots in France.
+Born in Paris on January 14th, 1929, Sasha always considered himself cosmopolitan, not due to his Serbian origins, but from his ancestors’ close relationship and roots in France.

 Reading and writing were his passions from a young age.
 He imagines characters, their tragedies, and the scenery of his make-believe screenplays.

 His older brother dies in 1947, twelve years after his younger brother.
-These deaths become anchored in Sacha’s memory forever.
+These deaths become anchored in Sasha’s memory forever.
 Death appears in all his films, even the shortest ones.
 Despite his family’s tragedy, he successfully passes the baccalaureate his final year of high school.
-He leaves to the Prague Film Academy, but in 1948 is forced to interrupt his studies and return to Belgrade (due to Soviet-Yugoslav tensions).
+He goes to the Academy of Film in Prague (FAMU), but is forced to interrupt his studies in 1948 for political reasons (Soviet-Yugoslav tensions) , and returns to Belgrade .
 Three months later his father dies.

-Feeling he was now responsible for his family, he begins his career as an assistant director, then director and screenwriter.
+Feeling he was now responsible for his family, he starts working as an assistant director, then director, screenwriter, and art and cinema critic.
 He continued his studies at the Belgrade Philosophy Faculty and obtained a degree in Art History.
-He also wrote newspaper critiques for the arts and cinema.
 In 1955, his father’s ex-colleagues from the Parisian Ecole des Ponts et Chaussées procured him a scholarship for six months.
 He then met Luis Buñuel.

 1955: produced with Vicko Raspor the documentary Uz druga je drug (Côte à côte).
 He received his first directing award at the Pula Festival in 1956.